ProofOfPicture/Presentation/README.md

 # Presentation
-Presentation for PoP it for BCH DEVCON Amsterdam 2018
+Presentation for PoP it @ BCH DEVCON Amsterdam 2018